-Reactive attachment disorder (RAD) has a big impact on us moms.
-Although RAD impacts the entire family, moms (or sometimes dads) often get the brunt of it.
-Moms typically spend a lot of time with their children with the disorder, attempting to get close to them emotionally.
+Reactive attachment disorder (RAD), a developmental trauma disorder (used interchangeably at RAD Advocates), has a big impact on us moms.
+Although RAD impacts the entire family, the primary caregiver often get the brunt of it.
+If that primary caregiver is the mom, she is the one who typically spends a lot of time with their children with the disorder, attempting to get close to them emotionally.
 And for kids with RAD who equate survival with rejecting attachment, Mom (or whoever is the primary caregiver) feels like a threat.

 Here’s a look at what this dynamic does to us — the negative and the potentially positive.